-LIST OF AUTHORITIES IN CIVIL AND CRIMINAL PROCEEDINGS
+PROVISION OF AUTHORITIES IN CIVIL AND CRIMINAL PROCEEDINGS

-- 22. (1) In all civil and criminal proceedings, where a party relies on cases or legislation, the party must lodge four copies of the party's list of authorities, no less than 2 clear court days prior to the hearing.
+- 22. (1) In all civil and criminal proceedings, where parties rely on cases or legislation, they must lodge and serve a copy of their list of authorities at the time they lodge and serve their outlines of argument.
 The list must contain a Part A and may contain a Part B. Part A must list all cases and legislative provisions upon which the party definitely intends to rely at the hearing.
 Part B must list all other cases and legislative provisions to which the party might refer, but upon which the party will not necessarily rely.
-The list of authorities must state the name of the party lodging the list. - (2) Unless stated otherwise in this Practice Direction, parties must lodge three copies of each authority and legislative provision listed in Part A but should not provide copies of the authorities and legislative provisions in Part B. - (3) Parties are strongly encouraged to prepare an agreed list and copies of authorities and legislative provisions to avoid duplication and unnecessary costs.
-The copies of the Part A authorities and legislative provisions may be printed double-sided but must be legible. - (4) If a party informs the registrar in writing that the party will suffer financial hardship in supplying copies of the Part A authorities, the registrar may waive the requirement to provide them.
+The list of authorities must state the name of the party lodging the list. - (2) Parties are strongly encouraged to avoid duplication. - (3) No later than 2 clear days prior to the hearing, applicants or appellants must lodge three copies of each authority and legislative provision in their Part A list but should not provide copies of the authorities and legislative provisions in their Part B list. - (4) No later than 2 clear days before the hearing, respondents must lodge three copies of each authority and legislative provision in their Part A list not included in the applicants' or appellants' copies.
+Respondents should not provide copies of the authorities and legislative provisions already provided by the applicants or appellants, or those in the respondents' Part B list.

-(5) Parties in criminal proceedings should see paragraph 37 of this Practice Direction.
+- (5) The copies of the Part A authorities and legislative provisions may be printed double-sided but must be legible. - (6) If a party informs the registrar in writing that the party will suffer financial hardship in supplying copies, the registrar may waive the requirement to provide them. - (7) Parties in criminal proceedings should see paragraph 37 of this Practice Direction.